Learn Java Easy. Chapter 5. Meeting Bud. Learning to use loops

 }

-Seems very simple, right?
-Well, the truth is that it is.
-Maybe I scared you a bit before by telling you it’s more difficult than the for loop.
-Actually, when we explain the basic exercises, everything seems very simple, but later, when the statements become more complicated, that’s when you’ll have to think things through to find the answer you’re looking for.
-But let’s not get ahead of ourselves, let’s look at an example:
+It seems very simple, right?
+Well, the truth is it is.
+Maybe I put a little fear in you before saying it’s more difficult than the for loop.
+Actually, when we explain basic exercises, everything seems very simple, but afterwards, when the statements get more complicated, that’s when you’ll have to think things through to find the answer you’re looking for.
+But let’s not get ahead of ourselves, let’s see an example:

-Let’s use a while loop to print numbers from 1 to 5.
+We’re going to use a while loop to print the numbers from 1 to 5.

 }

-When the loop executes for the first time, i equals one, and it will show the line of code System.out.println(i); in this case “1”.
+When the loop is executed for the first time, i is one, and it will display the System.out.println(i); line of code; in this case “1”.

 But what happens right after?
-We find an i++, so now i equals 2.
-Since we said the loop doesn’t close until i is equal to or greater than 6, it will show System.out.println(i); again and in this case we’ll see “2”.
+We find an i++, so now i is 2.
+Since we said the loop doesn’t close until i is equal to or greater than 6, it will display System.out.println(i); again and in this case we’ll see “2”.

-What happens in the next iteration? i equals 3… the cycle repeats again.
-This continues until reaching 6, and at that moment the loop closes and won’t show it.
+What happens in the next iteration? i is 3… the cycle repeats again.
+This continues until reaching 6, and at that moment the loop closes and it won’t display it.

-I’ll use an exercise similar to the previous one, as it will be familiar to you.
+I’ll use an exercise similar to the previous one, since it will be familiar to you.
 In this case, we’ll create a loop from 1 to 10.
 But we’re going to put an if inside.
-We’ll show a text that says: “The value is greater than 6”.
-We need it to show i and then, next to it, the text I mentioned, for i = 7, 8, 9, and 10.
+We’ll display a text that says: “The value is greater than 6”.
+We need i to be displayed and then, next to it, the text I mentioned, for i = 7, 8, 9 and 10.

 public class Main {